dharshx/Gateway-search-engine/README.md

 I used CSS for styling because it provides a flexible and powerful way to customize the look and feel of the application.

-# If I Had More Time, I Would Change This

-If I had more time, I would add more search engines to the application to provide a more comprehensive search experience.

-Additionally, I would like to improve the UI/UX of the application by adding more animations and user feedback.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).